vibbits/training-material/topics/python-programming/tutorials/6_loops/tutorial.md

 >    >  myDivider = 17
 >    >
 >    >  while myNumber <= 50:
->    >      if not (myNumber % myDivider): # Nothing left after division, so number is divisible.
+>    >      if myNumber % myDivider == 0: # Nothing left after division, so number is divisible.
 >    >          print("{} is divisible by {}".format(str(myNumber),str(myDivider)))
 >    >      myNumber += 1
 >    >